aws-solutions-library-samples/guidance-for-resilient-data-applications-using-amazon-dynamodb/README.md

 The instructions use the AWS CLI rather than the console for consistency.
 The console changes frequently and screenshots are usually out of date within weeks, whereas the CLI is stable.
 We also use the Python SDK, so make sure you have Python installed, along with the `boto3` module.

-You will need an AWS account and a user or role in that account with permission to create resources in several AWS services:
+You will need an AWS account and access to an Amazon Linux 2 compatible environment ([CloudShell](https://aws.amazon.com/cloudshell/) or [Cloud9](https://aws.amazon.com/cloud9/) are both AWS native ways to achive this) with permission to create resources in several AWS services:

 * DynamoDB
 * IAM